Music of Africa

-Like the music of Asia, India and the Middle East, it is a highly rhythmic music.
-The complex rhythmic patterns often involve one rhythm played against another to create a polyrhythm.
-The most common polyrhythm plays three beats on top of two, like a triplet played against straight notes.
-Sub-Saharan African music traditions frequently rely on percussion instruments of many varieties, including xylophones, djembes, drums, and tone-producing instruments such as the mbira or "thumb piano".
+Like the music of Asia, India, and the Middle East, African music is highly rhythmic.
+Its complex rhythmic patterns often involve one rhythm played against another to create a polyrhythm.
+A common example is the three-against-two rhythm, comparable to a triplet played against straight notes.
+Sub-Saharan African music traditions frequently rely on a wide array of percussion instruments, including xylophones, djembes, drums, and tone-producing instruments such as the mbira or "thumb piano".

-Another distinguishing form of African music is its call-and-response style: one voice or instrument plays a short melodic phrase, and that phrase is echoed by another voice or instrument.
-The call-and-response nature extends to the rhythm, where one drum will play a rhythmic pattern, echoed by another drum playing the same pattern.
+Another distinguishing feature of African music is its call-and-response style, in which one voice or instrument plays a short melodic phrase, and that phrase is echoed by another voice or instrument.
+This interaction also extends to the rhythm, with one drum playing a rhythmic pattern that is echoed or complemented by another.
 African music is also highly improvised.
-A core rhythmic pattern is typically played, with drummers then improvising new patterns over the static original patterns.
+A core rhythmic pattern is typically played, with drummers then improvising new patterns over the established foundation.

-Traditional music in most of the continent is passed down through oral tradition.
-There are subtle differences in pitch and intonation that do not easily translate to Western notation.
+Traditional music in much of the continent is passed down through oral tradition.
+Subtle differences in pitch and intonation that do not easily translate to Western notation.
 African music most closely adheres to Western tetratonic (four-note), pentatonic (five-note), hexatonic (six-note), and heptatonic (seven-note) scales.
 Harmonization of the melody is accomplished by singing in parallel thirds, fourths, or fifths.

 Music is an integral part of communal life in Africa.
-African music is made for both public enjoyment and public participation, and it is this social bonding over music that informed Christopher Small's idea of musicking.
-In Africa, music is used as an avenue for social commentary and moralism.
-Types include work songs, love songs, lullabies, boasting songs, praise songs, narrative songs, and satirical songs.
-Music is also important to religion, where rituals and religious ceremonies use music to pass down stories from generation to generation as well as to sing and dance to.
+It is created for both public enjoyment and public participation, and it is this social bonding over music that informed Christopher Small's idea of musicking.
+Music serves as an avenue for social commentary and moralism, taking forms such as work songs, love songs, lullabies, boasting songs, praise songs, narrative songs, and satirical songs.
+Music is also important to religion, where rituals and religious ceremonies use music to pass down stories across generations and to accompany singing and dancing.